Quantum corrections to the Hawking radiation spectrum: Discussion and Conclusions

-In this article, by proposing a selection rule for quantum black holes from a hypothesis of the locality of the photon emission, we showed that the Hawking radiation spectrum must be discrete, which also implies that it is truncated below certain frequency, deviating from the simple Planck radiation spectrum.
-We also want to note that Brian Kong and we have given a strong evidence for this phenomenon in our papers \cite{blackholeentropy, ToAppear}; we calculated a new area spectrum based on what we named ``newer'' variables, and calculated the discrete Hawking radiation spectrum.
-Then, we approximated the new Hawking radiation spectrum as being continuous, but truncated below certain frequency predicted by ``newer'' variables.
-This approximation is reasonable if you look at Figure 3.
-Using this approximation, we obtained $172.87\cdots$ for the certain value, which we also obtained to be 172$\sim$173 by a \emph{totally different} method that involved statistical fitting.
-Again, this should be regarded as a strong evidence for the discreteness of Hawking radiation spectrum and newer variables, as one would not have had this numerical agreement if there weren't the minimum frequency for the Hawking radiation spectrum.
-In any case, we hope that the discreteness of Hawking radiation spectrum is uncontroversially confirmed by detecting and measuring Hawking radiation at LHC.
+In this article, by closely following an elementary result explained in a quantum mechanics textbook, we showed that the Hawking radiation spectrum must be discrete and must be truncated below a certain frequency, deviating from the simple Planck radiation spectrum.
+We also want to note that Brian Kong and the author have given strong evidence for this phenomenon in two other papers\cite{blackholeentropy, ToAppear}; we calculated a new area spectrum based on what we called ``newer'' variables and calculated the discrete Hawking radiation spectrum.
+Then, we approximated the new Hawking radiation spectrum as being continuous, but truncated, below a certain frequency predicted by the ``newer'' variables.
+This approximation is reasonable if you look at Fig. 3.
+Using this approximation, we obtained $172.87\cdots$ for a certain value associated with the strength of the Hawking radiation spectrum.
+We also estimated this value to be 172$\sim$173 by using a \emph{totally different} method that involved statistical fitting.
+Again, this should be regarded as strong evidence for the discreteness of the Hawking radiation spectrum, as one would not have had this numerical agreement if there had not been a minimum frequency for the Hawking radiation spectrum.
+In any case, we hope that the discreteness of the Hawking radiation spectrum will be uncontroversially confirmed by detecting and measuring Hawking radiation at the Large Hadron Collider.

-We thank Carlo Rovelli for helpful discussions, especially for the idea of locality, and the referee for pointing out the reference \cite{Krasnov}.
-This work was supported by the National Research Foundation of Korea (NRF) grants 2012R1A1B3001085 and 2012R1A2A2A02046739.